-In order to preserve the independence of the auditors, a monitoring system for "non-audit" work has been created where, in general, the audit firm and its network are not awarded engagements unrelated to the performance of audit activities, except in rare and reasoned circumstances pertaining to activities that are not prohibited by Italian legislation or the Sarbanes-Oxley Act.
-Within the new regulatory framework for auditing activities (see Legislative Decree No. 39/2010, as amended by Legislative Decree No. 135/2016), the approval of additional services and extra work is the responsibility of the Board of Statutory Auditors, with adequate disclosure to the Board of Directors.
-In particular, in the case of:
+In order to preserve the independence of the auditors, a monitoring system for "non-audit" work has been created where, in general, the audit firm and its network are not awarded engagements unrelated to the performance of audit activities.
+Within the regulatory framework for auditing activities (see Legislative Decree

+No. 39/2010, as amended by Legislative Decree No. 135/2016), the approval of additional services and extra work is the responsibility of the Board of Statutory Auditors in the case of:

-- (i) engagements relating to Eni S.p.A., the proposal is submitted for the approval of the Board of Statutory Auditors of Eni S.p.A. with annual reporting to the Board of Directors Eni S.p.A.; - (ii) engagements relating to subsidiaries, after the opinion of the Board of Statutory Auditors of the subsidiary, or equivalent board for foreign companies, the proposals are submitted for approval by Eni S.p.A.'s Board of Statutory Auditors and annual reporting to the Board of Directors of the company and Eni S.p.A.
-In this context, a quantitative limit (70%) was set between additional services and audit services, as a new tool to verify the independence of the Audit Firm.
+- (i) engagements relating to Eni S.p.A., the proposal is submitted for the approval of the Board of Statutory Auditors of Eni S.p.A. with annual reporting to the Board of Directors of Eni S.p.A.
+The Board of Directors and the shareholders' meeting of Eni S.p.A. are informed annually on the overall remuneration paid to the auditor during the year; - (ii) engagements relating to subsidiaries, after the opinion of the Board of Statutory Auditors of the subsidiary, or equivalent board for foreign companies, the proposals are submitted for favourable opinion to the Board of Statutory Auditors of Eni S.p.A. (only for assignments not required by law) and, for approval, to the Board of Directors of the company.
+The Board of Directors and the shareholders' meeting of Eni S.p.A. are informed annually on the overall remuneration paid to the auditor during the year.
+In this context, a quantitative limit (70%) was set between additional services and audit services, as a tool to verify the independence of the Audit Firm.
 Article 5 of Regulation (EU) No. 537/2014 contains a list of prohibited non-audit services.
 In particular, Article 5: (a) provides a detailed description of the services prohibited as enacted by the Legislative Decree No.135/2016, updating the provisions of the current Legislative Decree No. 39/2010; (b) introduces further categories of prohibited services, in particular: (b.1) tax services relating to (i) preparation of tax forms; (ii) payroll tax; (iii) customs duties; (iv) identification of public subsidies and tax incentives unless support from the external auditor or the Audit Firm in respect of such services is required by law; (v) support regarding tax inspections by tax authorities unless support from the external auditor or the Audit Firm in respect of such inspections is required by law; (vi) calculation of direct and indirect tax and deferred tax; (vii) provision of tax advice; (b.2) legal services, with respect to: (i) the provision of general counsel; (ii) negotiating on behalf of the audited entity; (iii) acting in an advocacy role in the resolution of litigation; (b.3) services that involve playing any part in the management or decision-making of the audited entity; (b.4) designing and implementing internal control or risk management procedures related to the preparation and/or control of financial information or designing and implementing financial information technology systems; (b.5) services linked to the financing, capital structure and allocation, and investment strategy of the audited entity, except providing assurance services in relation to the financial statements, such as the issuing of comfort letters in connection with prospectuses issued by the audited entity; (b.6) human resources services, with respect to: (i) management in a position to exert significant influence over the preparation of the accounting records or financial statements which are the subject of the statutory audit, where such services involve: - searching for or seeking out candidates for such position; or - undertaking reference checks of candidates for such positions; (ii) structuring the organisation design; and (iii) cost control.